privacyguides/privacyguides.org/docs/file-sharing.en.md

     **Bitwarden Send** is a tool provided by the password manager [Bitwarden](https://bitwarden.com/).
 It allows you to share text & files securely by [end to end encryption](https://bitwarden.com/help/send-encryption/).
 You can protect it with [password](https://bitwarden.com/help/send-privacy/#send-passwords) and [automatic deletion](https://bitwarden.com/help/send-lifespan/).

     You need the [Premium Plan](https://bitwarden.com/help/about-bitwarden-plans/#compare-personal-plans) to be able to share files.
-Free plan only allow text sharing.
+Free plan only allows text sharing.

     [:octicons-home-16: Homepage](https://bitwarden.com/products/send/){ .md-button .md-button--primary }
     [:octicons-info-16:](https://bitwarden.com/help/about-send/){ .card-link title=Documentation}